cnp3/ebook/principles/transport.rst

 The connectionless service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `connectionless service` that we have described earlier is frequently used by users who need to exchange small SDUs.
 It can be easily built on top of the connectionless network layer service that we have described earlier.
 Users needing to either send or receive several different and potentially large SDUs, or who need structured exchanges often prefer the `connection-oriented service`.

 The connection-oriented service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index:: connection establishment

 An invocation of the `connection-oriented service` is divided into three phases.
 The first phase is the establishment of a `connection`.
 A `connection` is a temporary association between two users through a service provider.
 Several connections may exist at the same time between any pair of users.
 Once established, the connection is used to transfer SDUs. `Connections` usually provide one bidirectional stream supporting the exchange of SDUs between the two users that are associated through the `connection`.
 This stream is used to transfer data during the second phase of the connection called the `data transfer` phase.
 The third phase is the termination of the connection.
-Once the users have finished exchanging SDUs, they request to the service provider to terminate the connection.
+Once the users have finished exchanging SDUs, they request the service provider to terminate the connection.
 As we will see later, there are also some cases where the service provider may need to terminate a connection itself.

 The establishment of a connection can be modeled by using four primitives : `Connect.request`, `Connect.indication`, `Connect.response` and `Connect.confirm`.
 The `Connect.request` primitive is used to request the establishment of a connection.
 The main parameter of this primitive is the `address` of the destination user.
 The service provider delivers a `Connect.indication` primitive to inform the destination user of the connection attempt.
 If it accepts to establish a connection, it responds with a `Connect.response` primitive.
 At this point, the connection is considered to be established and the destination user can start sending SDUs over the connection.
 The service provider processes the `Connect.response` and will deliver a `Connect.confirm` to the user who initiated the connection.
 The delivery of this primitive terminates the connection establishment phase.
 At this point, the connection is considered to be open and both users can send SDUs.
 A successful connection establishment is illustrated below.